wcasper/math107spring2021/extras/syllabus.md

 **Final Exam**
 The final exam will be cumulative with both written and computational parts, and will account for 30\% of your grade.
-It will be held in our Zoom meeting on FIXME
+It will be held in our Zoom meeting on Wednesday, May 19 from 9 AM - 10:50 AM

 ## Important academic calendar dates
 * January 23 to January 31: No signatures required to add or drop most classes.
 Add/Drop is through TITAN Online.